-Red eyed crocodile need some UVB and will benefit from a UVB light source.
+Red-eyed crocodile skinks need some UVB and will benefit from a UVB light source.
 While they are crepuscular and can survive without it, they do appreciate the opportunity to bask and get light.

-UVB lighting can help recreate a proper day and night cycle, and will provide the much needed vitamin D to your skink, which strengthens the immune system, facilitates growth and better digestion, amongst other benefits.
+UVB lighting can help recreate a proper day and night cycle and will provide the much-needed vitamin D to your skink, strengthening the immune system and facilitating growth and better digestion, amongst other benefits.

 Any lighting should be on for 12 hours at a time and turned off at night.
 Use a timer to control it.

-Do not use any colored lighting since it can bother reptiles and harm their eyes.
+Do not use colored lighting since it can bother reptiles and harm their eyes.

 Shelter and Enclosure Design